-P2P firms are also required to comply with the client money rules in terms of monies received from lenders and in terms of acting as a conduit for borrower repayments to ensure proper administration of loans in the event of platform failure.
+P2P firms are also required to comply with the client money rules in terms of monies received from lenders and acting as a conduit for borrower repayments to ensure proper administration of loans in the event of platform failure.
 This latter function is important particularly since lenders often do not know the actual identity of the borrower and the amount of their investment may not be large enough to justify them seeking repayment.

-4.3 CONC
+4.3 CONSUMER CREDIT SOURCEBOOK

-Peer-to-peer agreements which involve individual or relevant persons borrowers are subject to more stringent regulation under the new Consumer Credit sourcebook (CONC) which provides enhanced protections to borrowers.
+Peer-to-peer agreements which involve individual or relevant persons borrowers are subject to more stringent regulation under the Consumer Credit sourcebook (CONC) which provides enhanced protections to borrowers.
 If the platform is captured by CONC, it must:

-- (a) provide an adequate explanation of the key features of the credit agreement to borrowers; - (b) assess the creditworthiness of borrowers; - (c) comply with the financial promotions rules; - (d) allow the borrower 14 days to withdraw from the agreement; and - (e) provide post-contract information where the borrower is in arrears or default.
+- (a) provide an adequate explanation of the key features of the credit agreement to borrowers; - (b) assess borrowers' creditworthiness; - (c) comply with the Financial Promotions rules; - (d) allow the borrower 14 days to withdraw from the agreement; and - (e) provide post-contract information where the borrower is in arrears or default.